-- 1. Each TSO shall coordinate the Availability Status of Relevant Grid Elements interconnecting different Responsibility Areas with the other TSOs of its Outage Coordination Region(s) in accordance with the following principles: - a) minimizing the impact on the market while preserving Operational Security; and - b) using as a basis the proposed Availability Plans for Relevant Power Generating Modules, Relevant Demand Facilities and Self-Planned Interconnectors established in accordance with Article 34 and Article 35. - 2.
-Each TSO shall plan the Availability Status of all Relevant Grid Elements not interconnecting different Responsibility Areas in cooperation with the Connecting DSOs or the Connecting CDSOs for Relevant Grid Elements located in a Distribution Network or in a Closed Distribution Network respectively, in accordance with the following principles: - a) minimizing the impact on the market while preserving Operational Security; and - b) using as a basis the proposed Availability Plans for Self-Planned Interconnectors, Relevant Power Generating Modules and Relevant Demand Facilities established in accordance with Article 34 and Article 35 and the Availability Status of Relevant Grid Elements interconnecting different Responsibility Areas established in accordance with Article 36(1). - 3.
-In case of Outage Incompatibilities, the TSO shall be entitled to propose a change to the proposed Availability Plans of the Relevant Power Generating Modules, of the Relevant Demand Facilities, and of the Self-Planned Interconnectors and shall in this event initiate coordination with the concerned Outage Planning Agents. - 4.
-In the event that a TSO has been unable to plan the unavailable Availability Status of a Relevant Grid Element, the TSO and all affected Outage Planning Agents shall use best endeavours in accordance with the national legal framework to plan the unavailable Availability Status of the Relevant Grid Element. - 5.
-In the event that, having implemented the provisions of Article 36(4), the unavailable Availability Status of the Relevant Grid Element has not been planned, and if in the reasoned opinion of that TSO, not planning this unavailable Availability Status would threaten Operational Security, the TSO shall: - a) take such actions as it deems necessary to plan this unavailable Availability Status while ensuring Operational Security, taking into account the impact reported to the TSO by affected Outage Planning Agents; - b) provide a notification of these actions to all affected parties; and - c) inform the National Regulatory Authorities and the affected DSO or CDSO if any, of the actions taken, the impact reported to the TSO by affected Outage Planning Agents, the threats which required such actions to be taken and the rationale for using the chosen actions.
+- 1. Each Outage Coordinating TSO shall coordinate the Availability Status of Relevant Grid Elements interconnecting different Responsibility Areas and for which it is an Outage Planning Agent with the other Outage Coordinating TSOs of its Outage Coordination Region(s) in accordance with the following principles: - a) minimizing the impact on the market while preserving Operational Security; and - b) using as a basis the proposed Availability Plans for Relevant Assets established in accordance with Article 34 and Article 35. - 2.
+Each Outage Coordinating TSO, DSO and CDSO shall plan the Availability Status of the Relevant Grid Elements for which they are the Outage Planning Agent and that are not interconnecting different Responsibility Areas in accordance with the following principles: - a) minimizing the impact on the market while preserving Operational Security; and - b) using as a basis the proposed Availability Plans for Relevant Assets established in accordance with Article 34 and Article 35 and the Availability Status of Relevant Grid Elements interconnecting different Responsibility Areas established in accordance with Article 36(1).

-6. Each TSO shall include all information at its disposal about grid-related conditions that need to be fulfilled and Remedial Actions that need to be taken before executing an unavailable Availability Status of a specific Relevant Grid Element on the ENTSO-E Operational Planning Data Environment alongside information on the Availability Plan.
+- 3. In case of Outage Incompatibilities, the Outage Coordinating TSO shall be entitled to propose a change to the proposed Availability Plans of the Relevant Assets for which the Outage Planning Agent is not an Outage Coordinating TSO, DSO or CDSO and shall in this event initiate coordination with the concerned Outage Planning Agents. - 4.
+In the event that a DSO or CDSO has been unable to plan the unavailable Availability Status of a Relevant Grid Element, this DSO or CDSO shall report to the Outage Coordinating TSO.
+In this case or if the Outage Coordinating TSO has been unable to plan the unavailable Availability Status of a Relevant Grid Element, this Outage Coordinating TSO and all affected Outage Planning Agents shall use all available economically efficient and feasible means under their control in accordance with the national legal framework to plan the unavailable Availability Status of the Relevant Grid Element. - 5.
+In the event that, having implemented the provisions of Article 36(4), the unavailable Availability Status of the Relevant Grid Element has not been planned, and if in the reasoned opinion of the Outage Coordinating TSO, not planning this unavailable Availability Status would threaten Operational Security, the Outage Coordinating TSO shall: - a) take such actions as it deems necessary to plan this unavailable Availability Status while ensuring Operational Security, taking into account the impact reported to the Outage Coordinating TSO by affected Outage Planning Agents; - b) provide a notification of these actions to all affected parties; and - c) inform the relevant National Regulatory Authorities and the affected DSO or CDSO if any, and the affected Outage Planning Agents of the actions taken, the impact reported to the Outage Coordinating TSO by affected Outage Planning Agents, the threats which required such actions to be taken and the rationale for using the chosen actions. - 6.
+Each Outage Coordinating TSO shall include all information at its disposal about grid-related conditions that need to be fulfilled and Remedial Actions that need to be taken before executing an unavailable Availability Status of a specific Relevant Grid Element on the ENTSO-E Operational Planning Data Environment alongside information on the Availability Plan.

-Article 37 Provision of preliminary Year-Ahead Availability Plans
+Provision of preliminary Year-Ahead Availability Plans